mcorreiacatarina/personal_website/_pages/climate-shelters.md

 ### Collaboration with Red Cross Catalunya and Universitat de Barcelona

-Together with Yannik Stucka, François Cohen and Federico Talato.
+Together with Yannik Stuka, François Cohen and Federico Talato.

 <!-- As part of -->